MCausc78/stoat.py/docs/ext/commands/api.rst

     .. attribute:: user

         The user bucket operates on a per-user basis.
-    .. attribute:: guild
+    .. attribute:: server

-        The guild bucket operates on a per-guild basis.
+        The server bucket operates on a per-server basis.
     .. attribute:: channel

         The channel bucket operates on a per-channel basis.